KingTechnician/priam/application_setup.md

 # Setting up the Application

-Note: We will be setting this under the presmise that there will be two Netlify sites: one that hosts the client application and the other that serves custom-made REST API to make calls to the MongoDB server.
+Note: We will be setting this under the premise that there will be two Netlify sites: one that hosts the client application and the other that serves custom-made REST API to make calls to the MongoDB server.

 If you have not completed the pre_setup.md instructions, please complete that before continuing with these instructions.